ereny84/scientific-calculator/README.md

 This project is open source and available under the MIT License.

 ---
-*Created by Eren - Scientific Calculator Project*
+*Created by Eren Yildirim - Scientific Calculator Project*